Print

 Instructions

-3. Stir in tomato paste and cook briefly to deepen flavor.
+3. Stir in the garlic and tomato paste and cook until fragrant and darkened slightly.

 Notes